aanyamishra9503/python-lab/README.md

 ## NOTE

 This is an evolving repository.
-Projects may be updated, refactored, or replaced as I learn better approaches.
+Projects may be updated, refactored, or replaced over time.

 ---

-## 🌱 Future Plans
+## Additions

 - Add more automation scripts
 - Explore APIs